 Please feel at ease to contact me for a consultation either by telephone or to arrange a face to face meeting.

-I understand your Pet has been you best friend and part of the family, I am here to help with understanding and compassion.
+I understand your Pet has been your best friend and part of the family, I am here to help with understanding and compassion.

 Having owned many animals over the years, I understand how a companion animal can be very important, we consider them as family, and a special bond is broken when our beloved pet dies.

 I owned a Labrador called Crystal who died of Cancer.
 I nursed Crystal to her final days.
 When she went over the rainbow to Doggy heaven.
-The hardest part was making the decision to have her put down and rest out of pain it was the hardest decision I have ever made.
-This is when I realized how she was like losing a daughter or son is was so painful.
+The hardest part was making the decision to have her put down and rest out of pain.
+It was the hardest decision I have ever made.
+This is when I realized how she was like losing a daughter or son, it was so painful.
 I truly understand the grief, heartache and the guilt that accompanies a huge loss.

-You can give me a phone call on or SMS 0409005766 and together we will make an appointment that suits you.
-I have a beautiful appointed room at my house and also an outdoor area if you prefer to sit in my peaceful garden.
-I am available Tuesday 11am – 6pm and Wednesdays 11am – 6pm Saturdays 1pm to 4 pm.
+You can give me a call on, or SMS 0409005766 and together we will make an appointment that suits you.
+I have a beautifully appointed room at my house and also an outdoor area if you prefer to sit in my peaceful garden.

 David graduated in 1980 from the University of Queensland and spent 20 years in private veterinary practice in Australia and the United Kingdom before deciding to pursue a career in counselling and personal development.
 He worked initially in mixed practice then mostly in small animal practice.
 His special interests during his time in practice were emergency medicine, orthopaedics and dermatology.